Operator-induced structural variable selection for identifying materials genes: Discussion

 \section{Discussion}

-In this article, we study variable selection in feature engineering that is widely applicable in many scientific fields to provide interpretable models for discovering interesting variables associated with the response.
-As opposed to classical variable selection, candidate predictors are engineered from primary variables and composite operators.
+In this article, we study variable selection in the presence of feature engineering that is widely applicable in many scientific fields to provide interpretable models.
+Unlike in classical variable selection, candidate predictors are engineered from primary features and composite operators.
 While this problem has become increasingly important in science, such as the emerging field of materials informatics, the induced new geometry has not been studied in the statistical literature.
-We propose a new strategy ``parametrics assisted by nonparametrics", or PAN, to efficiently explore the feature space and achieve nonparametric dimension reduction for linear models.
-Using BART as the nonparametric module, the proposed method iBART iteratively constructs and selects complex descriptors.
-Compared to one-shot descriptor construction approaches, iBART does not operate on an ultra-high dimensional descriptor space and thus substantially mitigates the ``curse of dimensionality" and high correlations among the descriptors.
-We introduce the OIS framework, define a desired OIS screening property, and assess BART through the lens of this property.
+We propose a new strategy ``parametrics assisted by nonparametrics", or PAN, to efficiently explore the descriptor space and achieve nonparametric dimension reduction for linear models.
+Using BART-G.SE as the nonparametric module, the proposed method iBART iteratively constructs and selects complex descriptors.
+Compared to one-shot descriptor construction approaches, iBART does not operate on an ultra-high dimensional descriptor space and thus substantially mitigates the ``curse of dimensionality" and high correlations among descriptors.
+We introduce the OIS framework, define a PAN criterion, and assess iBART through the lens of this criterion.
 This sets a foundation for future research in interpretable model selection with feature engineering.